- Increased monthly dividend by 20% to $0.03 per month ($0.36 annualized) – March 2017

 He acts as counsel for over 300 Corporations and Societies and has been involved in a broad range of business law transactions including formations, mergers, acquisitions, restructuring, corporate finance transactions, franchising, technology/licensing agreements and securities compliance.
 His extensive real estate practice includes clients which are developers, purchasers, vendors and investors, for the full spectrum of real estate transactions consisting primarily of commercial property and development projects on freehold or leasehold land, in addition to typical leasing and residential transactions.

-James is currently a Director, United Way of the Central and South Okanagan / Similkameen.
-He is a past President of the Kelowna Chamber of Commerce, a Past President of the Kelowna Art Gallery, a Past President of the Kelowna Bar Association and a Past Director of the Central Okanagan Community Futures Development Corporation.
+James is a past President of the Kelowna Chamber of Commerce, a Past President of the Kelowna Art Gallery, a Past President of the Kelowna Bar Association and a Past Director of the Central Okanagan Community Futures Development Corporation.

 He has a Bachelor of Commerce Degree from the University of Alberta and a Juris Doctor (law degree) from the University of Saskatchewan.
 He began practicing law in 1996, joined Pushor Mitchell LLP in 2000 and became a Partner in 2003.